How Tynker Brings Exciting Drone Technology to Kids

 Step 1.
-Download the free Tynker app on any iPad or Android tablet.
+Download the free Tynker app on any iPad.

 Step 2.
 Get ready to fly!
 Create a wide variety of programs for your drone and sync them with the mobile app.
 With Tynker’s easy-to-learn visual programming language, you can teach your drone to fly, do tricks, and more!

 Step 3.
 To do more with Tynker, parents can purchase a subscription, which includes 18 programming courses.
 One of these is Stunt Pilot, a beginner course that engages kids with fun activities and DIY projects that enable them to fly their very own Parrot mini-drones any way they like.